How Secure is DW Spectrum IPVMS?

 Related Digital Watchdog VMS Apps: DW Spectrum® IPVMS

-Occasionally, our Sales and Support teams will be asked how DW Spectrum® is kept secure.
-With the assumption that an attacker is intimately familiar with how the DW Spectrum® IPVMS platform operates, Digital Watchdog (DW) takes steps to include code reviews and automated testing to ensure that there are no known encryption keys, backdoors, or hidden hacks in our code.
+Occasionally, Digital Watchdog (DW) Sales and Support team members will be asked how DW Spectrum® IPVMS platform is kept secure.
+With the assumption that an attacker is intimately familiar with how DW Spectrum operates, Digital Watchdog takes steps to include code reviews and automated testing to ensure that there are no known encryption keys, backdoors, or hidden hacks in our code.
 This ensures that the security of a system is as secure as the user makes it.

-Note: It is recommended to consult with a Network Security professional if additional network and data protection beyond the services that is utilized by DW Spectrum® IPVMS is needed.
+**NOTE: It is recommended to consult with a Network Security professional if additional network and data protection beyond the services provided by DW Spectrum IPVMS is needed.

-The following components are either encrypted by default or can be encrypted by enabling settings within the Security section, found within the System Administration menu:
+The following components are either encrypted by default or can be encrypted by enabling settings within the Security tab of the System Administration menu:

 The following encryption technologies are used: